ducalex/retro-go/README.md

 of the speaker wire and add a `33 Ohm (or thereabout)` resistor in series.
 Soldering is better but not required, twisting the wires tightly will work just fine.
-[A more involved solution can be seen here.](https://wiki.odroid.com/odroid_go/silent_volume)
+[A more involved solution can be seen here.](https://wiki.odroid.com/odroid_go/silent_volume) Alternatively you can use the headphones DAC mod mentioned earlier in this document.

 ### Game Boy SRAM *(aka Save/Battery/Backup RAM)*
 In Retro-Go, save states will provide you with the best and most reliable save experience.
 That being said, please